-It’s time for a National Conference on Children, Nature and the Law, organized by the legal profession with a little help from insurance companies, educators, health care folks, policy-makers, C&NN and others.
-This conference is a fiction, so far.
-But somebody needs to step to the plate.
+We’re overdue for a National Conference on Children, Nature and the Law, organized by the legal profession with a little help from insurance companies, educators, health care folks, policy-makers, and others.
+This conference is still a fiction, but somebody needs to step to the plate.

 “Legal fear has infected the culture,” argues Philip K. Howard, author of “The Death of Common Sense” and “The Collapse of the Common Good.”
 Howard is founder of Common Good, a bipartisan coalition with advisory board members ranging from conservative to liberal.
 Howard wants to help restore reliability to law — to come up with ways to determine acceptable or healthy levels of risk.
 “Polls and focus groups show that educators will do almost anything to avoid the unpleasantness of legal hearings, says Howard.
 Confronting this perception will require action on several fronts: the introduction of comparative risk as a legal and social standard, new applications of insurance, and the design and legal protection of public play areas.